If you use computers in your business, then YES, CyberSecurity is crucial!

 - Continual and frequent staff training and awareness of cybersecurity threats.

-- Frequent and consistent phishing awareness training.
+- Frequently and consistently engaging in phishing awareness training.